talestonini/talestonini.com-v1/src/main/resources/pages/About.md

 - Added links above the footer to jump back home and to the top of the page.

 ###1.3.x
-- Improved toggle mechanism to dev and publish new posts.
+- Improved toggle mechanism to develop and publish new posts.
 - Made most recent post the home page again.